frustratedcat/DeDRM_tools/obok_plugin_ReadMe.md

 ---------------
 If you find that the DeDRM plugin is not working for you (imported ebooks still have DRM - that is, they won't convert or open in the calibre ebook viewer), you should make a log of the import process by deleting the DRMed ebook from calibre and then adding the ebook to calibre when it's running in debug mode.
 This will generate a lot of helpful debugging info that can be copied into any online help requests.
 Here's how to do it:

 - Remove the DRMed book from calibre.
 - Click the Preferences drop-down menu and choose 'Restart in debug mode'.
 - Once calibre has re-started, import the problem ebook.
 - Now close calibre.

-A log will appear that you can copy and paste into a GitHub issue at noDRM's repository, https://github.com/noDRM/DeDRM_tools/issues .
+A log will appear that you can copy and paste into a GitHub issue at [noDRM's repository](https://github.com/noDRM/DeDRM_tools/issues).
 You should also give details of your computer, and how you obtained the ebook file.